Joomla Configuration

 Joomla GDPR feature #2: API for extension developers

-In the 2nd screen (capabilities) you get an overview of all personal data stored.
+In the 2nd screen (capabilities), you get an overview of all personal data stored.

 User activity tracking

-Right now this only works for Joomla core activities, but extension developers can also hook into this via a separate plugin.
+At the moment, this only works for Joomla core activities, but extension developers can also hook into this via a separate plugin.

 Receive an e-mail when a user activity occurs